SamAkinbile/Hangman/README.md

 - ### User stories

-  - #### First Time Visitor Goals
+  - ####First Time Visitor Goals

        [hangman flowchart](hangmanimages/Webcapture_flowchart_.jpeg)

-1. **Setup;**
+#### Setup
-The computer randomly picks a word from a guessed_word.
+- The computer randomly picks a word from a guessed_word.
-Determine the maximum number of guesses (life) allowed.
+- Determine the maximum number of guesses (life) allowed.
 You have a chance of 6 lifes

-2. **Displaying the Word;**
+#### Displaying the Word
 Display spaces "-" to represent each letter in the chosen word.

-3. **Guessing Letters;**
+#### Guessing Letters
-The player makes guesses from the alphabet.
+- The player makes guesses from the alphabet.
-If the guessed letter is part of the word reveall in the "(_)" spaces.
-The player does not lose any life. and player continue playing.
+- If the guessed letter is part of the word reveall in the "(_)" spaces.
+The player does not lose any life.
+The player continue playing.

-4. **Incorrect Guesses;**
+4. #### Incorrect Guesses
-If the guessed letter is not present in the spaces revealed "(_)" .
+- If the guessed letter is not present in the spaces revealed "(_)" .
 The player loses a life.
-It also keep track of a letter that is alraedy guessed "You have alraedy guessed a letter" Keep track of a guess counter.
+- It also keep track of a letter that is alraedy guessed "You have alraedy guessed a letter"

-5. **Victory Condition;**
+- Keep track of a guess counter.

+ #### Victory Condition
-If all letters are correctly guessed before reaching or exceeding the number of guesses.
+- If all letters are correctly guessed before reaching or exceeding the number of guesses.
 You win!

-6. **Defeat Condition;**
+#### Defeat Condition
-   If the player reaches the number of guesses before guessing the word or already guessed the leter.
+- If the player reaches the number of guesses before guessing the word or already guessed the leter.
 It will print  "You have alraedy guessed a letter, You lose"

-7. **Starting a New Round;**
+#### Starting a New Round
-Initiate a round where the computer chooses a word.
+- Initiate a round where the computer chooses a word.

   - #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about coding challenges.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
-        3. As a Returning Visitor, I want to find community links.

-  - #### Frequent User Goals

-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 - ### Design
   - #### Colour Scheme